Moving to Florida Guide

 With such an incredible variety of places to experience, it’s easy to see why anyone considering relocating abroad would consider Florida as a destination.
 The sun is always shining, education is free and you are never short of delicious cuisine.
 What more could you wish for?

 Surrounded by Caribbean islands, it is not hard to fathom why deep southern Florida has a tropical climate.
-The likes of Key West and Miami revel in summer temperatures averaging at 28°C but easily reaching over 30°C on the hottest days.
+The likes of Key West and Miami revel in summer temperatures averaging 28°C but easily reaching over 30°C on the hottest days.
 However, the hottest months (May to October) are also the wettest in South Florida.
-Thunderstorms are commonplace and there are heavy downpours every few of days.
+Thunderstorms are commonplace and there are heavy downpours every few days.

 The dry season for southern Florida starts in late October and lasts until around April.
 During these months, temperatures tend to dip below 25°C and average around 20°C.

 Hurricane season typically spans August to October.
 Over the years, Florida has been struck by some of the deadliest tropical cyclones, hurricanes and tornadoes in history.
 Severe weather of this nature can occur in other months.
 Sometimes years can pass without Florida being struck by a destructive storm or, like in 1994, there can be multiple incidents in a single year.

 The northern and central areas of Florida have a humid subtropical climate.
 Summer temperatures match those in the deep south of Florida but there tend to be many more rainy days, particularly in coastal areas.

 Winter temperatures tend to be cooler the further west you venture into northern Florida, averaging around 10°C in December and January.
 In the east, however, a dip to between 14°C and 18°C is the norm in the winter, which is also the dry season.

 –Tampa Average Monthly Temperatures and Rainy Days